Being Financially Savvy is A Family Business

 Author Bio Image

 Like it or not, we’re all involved in running the “family business.”
 We worry that our parents might outlive their retirement savings.
 We’re comforted by the thought that family members would probably bail us out if we got into money trouble.
-We strive to help our children financially, and we’d often like to bequeath them at least part of our nest egg.
+We strive to help our children financially, and many times we’d like to bequeath them at least part of our nest egg.

 In short, our family is our asset, liability, and legacy.
 Now here’s the contention: It’s time to build this notion into the way we manage our money.

-Here are some of the reasons why and ways how.
+Here are some of the reasons why and ways how:

 Raising Children

-Children grow up spending their parents’ money, so it’s almost inevitable that, at some point, they will have a skewed financial outlook.
+Children grow up spending their parent’s money, so it’s almost inevitable that at some point they will have a skewed financial outlook.
 After all, for children, all purchases are free, so why should they fret about the price tag or control their desires?

 Launching Adults

-They will become able to own a home, buy their cars, fully fund their 401(k) plan and their individual retirement accounts each year, and never carry a credit card balance.
+They will hopefully become able to own a home, buy their cars, fully fund their 401(k) plan and their individual retirement accounts each year, and never carry a credit card balance.

 The sooner your 20-something children get into this virtuous cycle, the easier it will be for them to meet their goals.
-To that end, encourage your children with your words and fine example.
+To that end, encourage your children with your words and with your fine example.

 Happy investing.